Technologicat/unpythonic/README.md

 ### Batteries for itertools

- - `foldl`, `foldr` with support for multiple input sequences, like in Racket.
+ - `foldl`, `foldr` with support for multiple input iterables, like in Racket.
    - Like in Racket, `op(elt, acc)`; general case `op(e1, e2, ..., en, acc)`.
 Note Python's own `functools.reduce` uses the ordering `op(acc, elt)` instead.
    - No sane default for multi-input case, so the initial value for `acc` must be given.
    - One-input versions with optional init are provided as `reducel`, `reducer`, with semantics similar to Python's `functools.reduce`, but with the rackety ordering `op(elt, acc)`.